nandyalu/trailarr/docs/setup/settings.md

 Select the language of the subtitles to download.
 A valid ISO 639-1 language code is required.
 See [ISO 639-1 language codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes){:target="_blank"} for more information.

+!!! info
+    Multiple languages can be set with a comma separated list.
+For example, `en,es,fr`.

 ## Other Settings